Trust and privacy

 Metadata visibility comes before export

-The route surfaces readable EXIF details first so users know what they are removing.
+The page surfaces readable EXIF details first so users know what they are removing.

 Clean export remains editable